Sindhanai Sei: Plot

 The five friends do not trust each other sufficiently.
 Shankar hires a man to steal the money bag from Pazhani, while Aadhi decides to secretly follow Pazhani in the bus.
 Aadhi then steals the money bag and runs away.
 When Pazhani tries to catch Aadhi, a container lorry hit Pazhani, and he died on the spot.
 A few days later, Aadhi returns to Seenu's home, and Seenu suspects Aadhi of double-crossing them.
 Aadhi has no other choice but to kill Seenu.
 Aadhi escapes from the crime scene and later meets with Shankar and Hari.
 They discover Seenu's dead body in his home and decide to bury it.
 Hari, who hates Shankar, suspects him of having the money bag and clashes with him, so he kidnaps Shankar's wife Dhanam (Tharsha) and sequesters her in a godown.
-Hari then realizes that Aadhi betrayed them and threatens to give him the money bag.
+Hari then realizes that Aadhi betrayed them and threatens him to give the money bag.
 Aadhi takes Hari to the woods and stones him to death.
 Aadhi then calls Shankar with Hari's phone and threatens him to kill his wife.
 Shankar arrives in the woods, and Aadhi cuts his throat.

-With the help of a friend (Dhandapani), Aadhi fakes his own death and deposits the money in Gayathri's bank account.
+With the help of another friend (Kadhal Dhandapani), Aadhi fakes his death and deposits the money in Gayathri's bank account.
 The next day, Aadhi meets Gayathri in her bedroom, has sex with her, and vanishes.
-The police inspector then arrests Gayathri and believes that Hari is still alive and was the one who killed his friends.
+The police inspector arrests Gayathri and believes that Hari is still alive and was the one who killed his friends.
 Aadhi, delighted to have got revenge on his wife, leaves India to settle abroad.

-At the end, when Aadhi came to retrieve the money that he had hidden secretly, Dhanam hits Aadhi from behind (thinking that he was Hari) and dies.
+In the end, when Aadhi returns to retrieve the rest of the money (that he had stashed), Dhanam stabs him from behind (thinking that he was Hari), leading to his death.